powerchordinc/code-challenge/front-end/challenge_1/README.md

 # Challenge 1

-Build a React application that consists of two routes.
+Build a React and Flow application that consists of two routes.
 One to list products and one to show the product details.

 The two routes should be:
 - `/` - showing the list of products